About Naked Puts

 The aggregate operation is typically known as naked put writing.
 It is called “naked” because should the option be exercised you will have to purchase the stock required to fulfill the delivery obligation for the 100 shares, as opposed to selling a covered call, where you own the underlying stock.
 In a worst-case scenario for an exercised naked put, the underlying stock falls to 0.00 and you are obligated to buy a worthless stock at the strike price.

-Naked Puts Strategy: The page is initially sorted by descending "Potential Return".
+The page is initially sorted by descending "Potential Return".

 Filters

-Barchart Premier subscribers can add or modify different filters on the screener to find calls on the most favorable stock options.
 Since a Naked Put is written on stocks you do not own (but will be required to purchase if the option is exercised), a typical filter to add to this screener is the Symbol filter.

 So you can focus on the best options, the screener starts by removing certain puts and calls from all strategies:

-- Break even must be greater than or equal to 0%.
+- Break Even% must be greater than or equal to 0%.

-- If the ask is greater than or equal to $5.00, the spread between the bid and ask must be less than or equal to 10% of the ask.
+- If the ask is greater than or equal to $10.00, the spread between the bid and ask must be less than or equal to 10% of the ask.

-- If the ask is between $2.00 and $5.00, the spread between the bid and ask must be less than or equal to 15% of the ask.
+- If the ask is between $5.00 and $10.00, the spread between the bid and ask must be less than or equal to 15% of the ask.

 - If the ask is between $1.00 and $2.00, the spread between the bid and ask must be less than or equal to 25% of the ask.